 TMO Free Msg: You requested a refund of $xxx.xx.
 However, your account is not eligible for a refund.

 Your account isn't eligible for a refund due to a payment on your T-Mobile account being returned unpaid.
 Because the returned payment may have been the payment you requested to have refunded, we no longer have the funds to process the refund.
-If another payment was returned, your refund may have been declined as the returned payment reduced your credit balance; refunding the additional payment would cause your account to become past due.
+If another payment was returned, your refund may have been declined because the returned payment reduced your credit balance.
+Refunding the additional payment would cause your account to become past due.

 Please check the status of your recent T-Mobile payments with your financial institution.